lncm/pi-factory/docs/README.md

 When building the image yourself you can create a ```wpa_supplicant.automatic.conf``` file with all your wifi passwords.

 You may disable several stuff by placing an empty file inside the FAT partition.
+This should be done **before first boot**

 Filename | Description
 ------------ | -------------